parcel-bundler/website/src/recipes/image.md

 Using the Parcel transformer `@parcel/transformer-image` you can resize, change the format and quality of an image.
 To do this we added the possibility to define query parameters.

+To do these image transformations we rely on the image transformation library [Sharp](https://sharp.pixelplumbing.com/), therefore we require you to install it locally using `npm install sharp -D` or `yarn install sharp -D`.

 The query parameters you can use are:

 - `width`: The width to resize the image to